LSEG-API-Samples/Article.EMA.Java.RTO.Azure/AZURE.md

 ![figure-0](pics/deployment_azure.png "deployment diagram")

+**Note**: This project is based on *May/June 2024* UX/UI version of the [Azure Web Portal](https://azure.microsoft.com/en-in/get-started/azure-portal) and [Docker Hub](https://hub.docker.com/).
+The UX and UI of those websites are subject to changed.

 ### Container Registry

 So, I will start off with container registry.
 Azure also has the [Container Registry Service](https://azure.microsoft.com/en-us/products/container-registry) repository for storing and managing container images and artifacts with a fully managed environment within Azure.
 This repository requires the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) tool to push/pull an application image to Azure container registry.